Drug Evaluation Committee 2008-51 Places to post advertisements for recruitment of test subjects

 Question

-In general, advertisements for recruiting test subjects are posted in the hospital and in various media, etc. Is it possible to post a signboard of our own facility (in town, etc.) that is posted as a medical institution's advertisement if there is IRB approval for a clinical trial underway for the disease name?
+In general, advertisements for recruiting test subjects are posted in the hospital and in various media, etc. Is it possible to post a signboard of our own facility (in town, etc.) that is posted as a medical institution advertisement, with IRB approval, that a disease name clinical trial is being conducted?

 Background

-We have been asked if we can use the signage as part of the recruitment of subjects for clinical trials that we are contracted to conduct through our clinical trial network, which includes our clinic.
+We have been asked if we can use the signage as part of the recruitment of subjects for clinical trials that we are contracted to conduct through our clinical trial network, which includes our clinic, etc. Private clinics often put up signs in the open air.
 We are considering asking the IRB to discuss the issue while also asking for the sponsor's opinion.

 GCP does not specify the means of advertising for subject recruitment.
 However, advertising conducted mainly by medical institutions must comply with the Medical Care Act (including related regulations such as the "Guidelines for Medical Advertisements" (Medical Care Administration Announcement No. 0508-1, May 8, 2008)).